 The Edwin B. Forsythe’s Visitor Information Center officially opened on April 16, 2011.
 It houses a Gallery with hands-on displays, a nature store operated by the Friends of Forsythe, a video gallery, and offices for the Friends and the Refuge’s Volunteer Coordinator.
-The center is staffed by volunteers and is open every day except national holidays.
-The center’s hours are Wednesday Through Sunday: 10 am to 3 pm (closed on federal holidays).
+The center is staffed by volunteers The center’s hours are Wednesday Through Sunday: 10 am to 3 pm (closed on federal holidays).

 The Garden Group